Ren037167516028/RM-CPP-Git-tutorial/README.md

 # C/C++ and git assignments
 DDL: Oct.
 10<sup>th</sup>
 Remember to set it to **PRIVATE**.
+> This doc is revised on 05/10.
 ## Git Assignment

-1. Initialize your local git repository for your C++ tutorial HW using command line.
+1. Clone this Repo to your local.

+2. Create your personal **PRIVATE** Github remote Repo.
+Please name it as "RM-CPP-Assignment-YOURNAME"

-2. link it with your personal **PRIVATE** Github remote Repo.(If you don't have one, then create one)
+2. link your local repo(cloned in 1st step) with your personal **PRIVATE** Github remote Repo.(You may use command line)

-3. Fork skeleton code from our Team repo.
-Use commend line to clone it to your local.
-Later on, you should write your code there.
+> hint: `git remote add origin git@github.com:YOUR_GITHUB_NAME/GITREPO_NAME.git`

+3. Working on the HW at your local repo.

 4. After finish your HW, you need to commit them and push them to your github repo.

-5. For HW 4, after you clone the skeleton code, you are now on master branch.
-You need to create a new branch named develop base on master.
+5. For HW 4, after you clone the skeleton code, you are now on master(or main) branch.
+You need to create a new branch named `develop` base on master.

    After that, you should work on develop branch.
 You need 2 or above commit before you finish your HW4.
 If you finish it, merge the develop branch to master branch.